keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 Currently, I both agree and disagree with my old nutrition professor.
 With the assumption that, as a vegan or vegetarian, you eat mostly fruits, vegetables, and grains.
 In fact, being a plant-based diet *can be* extremely beneficial.
 But, there’s a lot of foods that are technically vegan and vegetarian that are not good for you.

-Seriously, I once had a friend of mine tell me about how amazing her vegan experience was over beer and Oreos.
+Seriously, I once had a friend of mine tell me about how amazing her vegan experience was over a pint of Sam Adams and Oreos.

 What I’m trying to say is: Just because you’re eating a plant-based diet doesn’t mean you’re eating a healthy diet.

 In order to truly understand how to eat a *healthy* plant-based diet, we need to understand that magical macro: Protein.

-I touched on protein in a [previous article](https://www.emilywyattsmiley.com/fad-diets-and-macros), but I didn’t really dig into it (protein consumption and digestion get fairly complication fairly quickly).
+I touched on protein in a [previous article](https://www.emilywyattsmiley.com/fad-diets-and-macros), but I didn’t really dig into it (protein consumption and digestion get fairly complicated fairly quickly).
 So, let’s dip a little more than our toes into the protein pool of knowledge, shall we?

 To review, protein does a lot of the heavy lifting in the body.
 It helps build strong hair and nails, and is a huge part of building (and strengthening) our bones and muscles.
 Some proteins help transport hormones to the appropriate areas, and others act as messengers for other molecules that have important reactions in the body.
-Our red blood cells contain protein, and keep our blood oxygenated.[^5] Every cell in the human body contains protein.[^6]
+Our red blood cells contain protein and keep our blood oxygenated.[^5] Every cell in the human body contains protein.[^6]

 > We *need* protein to survive.

 Unlike other macros, protein is not stored in the body.
+(If you overeat protein it is stored as fat.)
 Therefore, we have to replenish it through consumption.

 ## What is protein, really?